 3D assets can be used in many ways.
 They could be created for a presentation of a new product, architectural designs could be drawn in 3D to show concepts more clearly, 3D illustrations could be created for use in animations and more.

-You can help marketing teams create a range of different assets, such as posters, infographics, social media graphics, images for blogs, brochures and email marketing templates.
+As a Marketing Graphic Designer, you can help marketing teams create a range of different assets, such as posters, infographics, social media graphics, images for blogs, brochures and email marketing templates.

 This is an area that has grown substantially in recent years and involves moving graphics.
 Motion Graphic Designers create graphics for TV, movies and the web.
 This could include things like trailers, commercials, title sequences, gifs or videos.